|Travel Document Type||Government Fee||iVisa Processing Fee||Processing Time|

 Present your Passport and the Document we provide upon entry to destination country

-The ETA system was introduced in 1996.
-It provides authorization to travel to and enter Australia and is electronically linked to your passport.
+The ETA system was introduced in 1996, providing authorization to travel to Australia and is electronically linked to your passport.
 While checking in at the airport for your Australian-bound flight, the check-in staff can electronically confirm that you have authority to board the flight to Australia.
 The Australian ETA is available to citizens of over 50 countries.

 The ETA is an electronically-stored authority for travel to Australia for short-term tourist or business visits and for applicants outside Australia.
 It replaces the visa label or stamp in a passport and reduces the need for travelers to visit an Australian Embassy.
-The Australian ETA allows the holder to travel to Australia as many times as required within the validity period which is 1 year after today.
+The Australian ETA allows the holder to travel to Australia as many times as required within the validity period of 1 year after issued.
 The maximum length of each visit is 90 days Per Entry

 Our customers have great stories about us